-Right now there are four places you can swim in the Parramatta River: Cabarita Park beach, Chiswick Baths, Dawn Fraser Baths and Lake Parramatta.
+Right now there are five places you can swim in the Parramatta River: Bayview Park Baths, Cabarita Park beach, Chiswick Baths, Dawn Fraser Baths and Lake Parramatta.
 The more we swim in them, the more others will join us and community support will grow.
 We can also learn what makes a swimming place great and what people want out of future swimming sites.
 The City of Canada Bay, Inner West Council and City of Parramatta continue to invest in actions that support swimming in these locations.

 Maintain, improve and promote the four current swim sites in the Parramatta River.

 City of Canada Bay, City of Parramatta, Inner West Council.